weecology/lab-manual/UF-Policies:-PCARDS.md

 4) I have my thing, now what?

 > You have three, yes 3, days to submit your receipts to WEC.
-You need to fill out the PCard Invoice [form](http://www.wec.ufl.edu/resources/fiscal/Purchasing%20Invoice%20Record%20Form.pdf).
-Email it to Dan Deep at WECFiscal@ifas.ufl.edu.
+Email the receipt and the following info to Dan Deep at WECFiscal@ifas.ufl.edu.
+  * Date:
+  * Vendor:
+  * Items:
+  * Project: see [Accounts](https://github.com/weecology/lab-wiki/wiki/Accounts )for list of project numbers
+  * Amount:
+  * Benefit to project:

-> You can either take a picture of the receipt and email it with the invoice or hand everything in on paper to Dan Deep.
+> You can either take a picture of the receipt and email it with the info or hand everything in on paper to Dan Deep.
 If you are traveling, I would recommend taking a picture as soon as you get the receipt in your hand.
 You don't want to lose receipts.
 Trust me.

 > If you are traveling, make sure you fill in the TAR # for your trip on the Pcard invoice.
 This can be found in myUFL -> Main Menu -> My Self Service -> Travel and Expense -> Travel Authorizations -> View.